 - To loosen the soil up you can add some organic materials.
 You shouldn’t use too much compost for two reasons.
 First, because it holds moisture and second because herbs don’t need the nutrition that other plants do.

-Parsley – Parsley grows best in loamy soil with good drainage and moderate fertility.
+- Parsley – Parsley grows best in loamy soil with good drainage and moderate fertility.
 It does best in a cool and sunny area, although it can tolerate some light shade.
-When harvesting, do not pull the plants as this will disturb as this will disturb the roots of the nearby plants.
+When harvesting, do not pull the plants as this will disturb the roots of the nearby plants.

-Rosemary – As a Mediterranean species, this baby requires a lot of sun, but much less water than the previous plant.
-Place it in a spot that receives no less than a 6 hours of direct sunlight daily.
+- Rosemary – As a Mediterranean species, this baby requires a lot of sunlight, but much less water than the previous plant.
+Place it in a spot that receives no less than 6 hours of direct sunlight daily.
 The soil should be moist most days but you should also allow it to dry between waterings.
 And never take more than ⅓ of the plant when harvesting.